'At least one employee' at Arconic tests positive for coronavirus, spokesman says

 DAVENPORT, Iowa (KWQC) - At least one employee at Arconic has tested positive for the novel coronavirus, COVID-19, a spokesman confirmed Monday.

-In an email to TV-6, Communications and Public Affairs Manager John Riches said:
+In an email to TV6, Communications and Public Affairs Manager John Riches said:

 “We have been notified that at least one employee at Davenport has tested positive for COVID-19.